AhmadALharere/Fast-Build/README.md

     -in response message:
-    --"statues":Represent the statues of Cart(normal Cart/PC Collection) and take values:
+    --"status":Represent the status of Cart(normal Cart/PC Collection) and take values:
-        --- "Field": it is normal Cart
+        --- "Failed": it is normal Cart
         --- "Success": it is Pc Collection

-    --"compitability":Represent the statues of PC parts compitability and take values:
+    --"compitability":Represent the status of PC parts compitability and take values:
         --- "Undefined": when it did not Represent a Pc Collection
         --- "Success": the parts should work togather
         --- "Warning": there is error in compitability but the collection still working
         --- "Danger": there is a massive error in compitability that would make the collection can not working

-    --"massege":Represent a massege text that well be shown to the user to explane the statues for so many conditions
+    --"massege":Represent a massege text that well be shown to the user to explane the status for so many conditions